keithalewis/papers/fin.md

 author: Keith A. Lewis
 institution: KALX, LLC
 classoption: fleqn
----
-<div id="kalx"><a href="mailto:kal@kalx.net">kal@kalx.net</a></div>
+abstract: |
 	Fixed income instrument valuation is determined by the instantaneous forward rate.
 It is the thread that ties together all products: zero coupon bonds, cash deposits, forward rate agreements, swaps, caplets, floorlets, caps, floors, swaptions... any interest rate instrument that does not involve credit risk.
+---

 We are assuming the Unified Model.